Thank you for contacting us.

 Thank you for your booking enquiry !

-Please DO NOT buy any flights or make any travel arrangements until you receive your confirmation which will follow shortly.
+Please DO NOT buy any flights or make any travel arrangements until you receive your confirmation from us which will follow shortly.

-A copy of your enquiry has been emailed to your inbox, please check this and make sure all of your details are correct.
+A copy of your enquiry has also been emailed to your inbox, if you could please check this and make sure all of your details are correct also that would be most helpful.

 Premier liveaboard diving